chrisjmccormick/chrisjmccormick.github.io/_posts/2017-10-13-product-quantizer-tutorial-part-1.md

 ![Image Vector Dataset][image_vectors]

 The first thing we’re going to do is compress our dataset.
 The number of vectors will stay the same, but we'll reduce the amount of storage required for each vector.
 Note that what we're going to do is _not the same_ as "dimensionality reduction"!
-This is because the compressed vectors can’t be compared to one another directly--this will become clear as we go further.
+This is because the values in the compressed vectors are actually _symbolic_ rather than _numeric_, so we can’t compare the compressed vectors to one another _directly_.

 Two important benefits to compressing the dataset are that (1) memory access times are generally the limiting factor on processing speed, and (2) sheer memory capacity can be a problem for big datasets.